Phillip Wale, Chief Executive Officer

 Victoria was appointed to the Board of WHIreland in January 2017.

-Simon Lough, Non-Executive Director
+Simon Lough, Non-Executive Director (subject to FCA approval)

 After graduating from Oxford University, Simon joined Kleinwort Benson in 1984, moving to work in their Tokyo office in 1986.
 In 1991, he joined Banca della Svizzera Italiana, working in Tokyo and then their London office.
 In 1996, Simon left investment banking, joining, and co-investing, in the forerunner of the Heartwood wealth management business.
 His managerial role initially entailed establishing a London office for the growing business.
 He subsequently headed both the client and investment teams, before becoming Chief Executive in November 2008.
 In May 2013, Heartwood became a wholly owned subsidiary of Handelsbanken and Simon continued as Chief Executive until July 2014 and subsequently left on the third anniversary of its acquisition.